jenkinsci/nested-data-reporting-plugin/README.md

 ## Introduction

 This plugin reports data from a nested json file as pie-charts, trend-charts and data tables.
-If a component has `items` the `result` will be computed automatically for the parent item.
+If an item has `items`, the `result` will be computed automatically for this parent item.
 An example json file looks like this:

 ```
 {
-  "components": [
+  "items": [
     {
-      "id": "Aktien",
+      "id": "stocks",
+      "name": "Stocks",
       "items": [
         {
-          "id": "Aktie 1",
+          "id": "alphabet",
+          "name": "Google",
           "result": {
             "incorrect": 1,
             "manually": 1,